 Our own research from 2020 showed that for US and Canada accounts, subject lines that contained numbers showed the highest open rates.
 Those with numbers averaged 24.97% and those without numbers had an average email open rate of 23.34%.

 Though, interestingly, the significant increase of 2% was only found in specific industries (such as Media and Publishing, Retail and Photo and Video).
-To get the full gist, read our ultimate guide to subject lines and navigate to the Data analyses part.
+To get the full gist, read our ultimate guide to subject lines.
+And if you want to try something a little different, check out our article on using emojis in subject lines.

 There’s a fine line between engagement and constant interruption.
 With email, you’re not relying on algorithms to “hopefully” put your message in front of the right people.
 When you send a Tweet or post on Facebook, you can’t be sure who ends up seeing the content.